shubhammgits/Face-Mask-Detection-WebApp/README.md

 - Improved detection box positioning and scaling to match the camera view
 - Added proper error handling and cleanup of detection boxes
 - Reduced image quality for faster processing while maintaining accuracy
+- Increased detection frequency from 1 second to 300ms for smoother real-time detection

 ### 3. CSS Styling Fixes
 - Improved camera view sizing and positioning